Real Estate (REAL)

 REAL 3140 International Immersion in the Built Environment (4 Credits)

 Inbound U.S. and outbound U.S. real estate issues, with a mix of cultural issues that impact real estate transactions.
 Application of sustainability concepts is important in this course dealing with international real estate issues.
-Prereq.
-REAL 1700 or REAL 3438, Junior Standing.
+This course will require on campus preparation for projects followed by 1-2 weeks of travel which will include working with host universities, students and industry partners.
+Prerequisites: REAL 1700 or REAL 3438, Junior Standing or higher.

 REAL 3210 Planning, Entitlements, and Public Finance (4 Credits)